soqb/objectionable/README.md

-#  Objectionable storage of `?Sized` types inline inside of allocated objects.
+# objectionable storage of `?Sized` types inline inside allocated objects.

-See [docs.rs](https://docs.rs/objectionable) for documentation and examples.
+See [the documentation](https://docs.rs/objectionable) for usage and examples.

 # License